dudash/openshift-workshops/www-offline/workshop-lab5-devmanage.md

 <i class="fa fa-terminal"></i> Type the following to find out more about our bc:
 </blockquote>
 {% highlight csh %}
-$ oc describe bc/dc-metro-map
+$ oc describe bc/webapp
 {% endhighlight %}

 Notice the information about the configuration of how this app gets built.
-In particular look at the github URL, the webhooks you can use to automatically trigger a new build, the docker image where the build runs inside of, and the builds that have been completed.
+In particular look at the following: git URL, the webhooks you can use to automatically trigger a new build, the docker image where the build runs inside of, and the builds that have been completed.
 New let's look at one of those builds.

 <blockquote>
 <i class="fa fa-terminal"></i> Type the following:
 </blockquote>
 {% highlight csh %}
-$ oc describe build/dc-metro-map-1
+$ oc describe build/webapp-1
 {% endhighlight %}

 This shows us even more about the deployed container's build and source code including exact commit GUID for this build.
 We can also can see the commit's author, and the commit message.
-You can inspect the code by opening a web browser and pointing it to: https://github.com/dudash/openshift-workshops/commit/[COMMIT_GUID]
+You can inspect the code by opening a web browser and pointing it to: http://openshift.example.com:3000/demo/openshiftexamples-nodemongo/commit/GUID (replacing with the actual commit GUID that is listed for you).

       </div>
     </div>